Zebedeu/apweb/readme.txt

 = Does this theme support any plugins? =

-apweb includes support for Infinite Scroll in Jetpack.
+k7themes' includes support for Infinite Scroll in Jetpack.

 == Changelog ==